onzfonz/comp227/src/content/1/en/part1c.md

 }
 ```

-It's easy to follow and track the calls made to the <i>App</i> component's render function:
+It's easy to follow and track the calls made to the `App` component's render function:

 ![screenshot of render function with dev tools](../../images/1/4e.png)

 ### Event handling

-We have already mentioned <i>event handlers</i> that are registered to be called when specific events occur a few times in [part 0](/en/part0).
+We have already mentioned **event handlers** that are registered to be called when specific events occur a few times in [part 0](/en/part0).
 A user's interaction with the different elements of a web page can cause a collection of various kinds of events to be triggered.

 Let's change the application so that increasing the counter happens when a user clicks a button, which is implemented with the [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) element.

 Button elements support so-called [mouse events](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent), of which [click](https://developer.mozilla.org/en-US/docs/Web/Events/click) is the most common event.
-The click event on a button can also be triggered with the keyboard or a touch screen despite the name <i>mouse event</i>.
+The click event on a button can also be triggered with the keyboard or a touch screen despite the name *mouse event*.

-In React, [registering an event handler function](https://reactjs.org/docs/handling-events.html) to the <i>click</i> event happens like this:
+In React, [registering an event handler function](https://reactjs.org/docs/handling-events.html) to the ***click*** event happens like this:

 ```js
 const App = () => {